 “Perhaps the fall from the horse has a delayed reaction on your brother, Georgiana.
 His hearing is affected.”
 Elizabeth's lips curled up teasingly, making Darcy's heart raced.

 “I can hear very clearly I have been teased.”

-“Hmm, Mr. Darcy's smile is very strange.
-Georgiana, you must record all these peculiar reaction and report to Doctor Dickson.”
+“Hmm, Mr. Darcy's smile is bizarre.
+Georgiana, you must record all these strange reaction and report to Doctor Dickson.”

 “If I cannot ponder and smile at my leisure in my own home on a Sunday evening, Miss Bennam, what do you suggest me to do?”

 “I remember,” Elizabeth smiled.
 But she stopped suddenly.
 She panted and raised her fingers to rub her forehead.
 “I...remember...”

 On hearing the shortness of her breath, Darcy forgot about proprietary, rushed to her side and held her hand.
 “Miss Bennam.
 You look very ill.
 Should I call for Doctor Dickson immediately?”